Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

 In the simplest case, a conversation is composed by a single message by the user.
 Here's an example:

-For example, if you want to test the ability of the model to handle a multi-turn conversation, you could write the following conversation:
+For example, if you want to test the ability of the agent to handle a multi-turn conversation, you could write the following conversation:

    **User:** Hello, which language is your open-source library written in?